getampt/docs/cli-standard-mode.md

 Runs the npm script `ampt:<script>` locally on your sandbox.
 The script will have access to the selected stage's params, data, and storage.

 You may pass additional arguments to npm by adding a double dash followed by the arguments, and another double dash to pass arguments to the script.
-For example `cloud run migrate --if-present -- script-argument --script-option` will result in running `npm run cloud:migrate --if-present -- script-argument --script-option` using the sandbox environment.
+For example `ampt run migrate --if-present -- script-argument --script-option` will result in running `npm run ampt:migrate --if-present -- script-argument --script-option` using the sandbox environment.

 ## `ampt import [FILENAME] [--overwrite]`